Hurtigruten

 Hurtigruten (lit.
-'Express Route'), formally Kystruten Bergen-Kirkenes ("coastal route Bergen-Kirkenes"), is a Norwegian public coastal route transporting passengers that travel locally, regionally and between the ports of call, and also cargo between ports north of Tromsø.
+'Express Route'), formally Kystruten Bergen-Kirkenes ("coastal route Bergen-Kirkenes"), is a Norwegian public coastal route transporting passengers that travel locally, regionally, and between the ports of call, and also cargo between ports north of Tromsø.

-Hurtigruten provides daily, year-round and consistent traffic between Bergen and Kirkenes with 34 ports of call on northbound and 33 ports of call on southbound sailings.
-The Ministry of Transport and Communications in Norway has set minimum capacity requirements of 320 passengers, 120 berths and cargo for 150 Euro-pallets.
-The current agreement with the privately held company Hurtigruten AS entered into force on 1 January 2012 and expired on 31 December 2019, with an optional 1-year extension.
-From 2021 the two companies Hurtigruten AS and Havila Kystruten AS will operate the route.
+The coastal route provides daily, year-round, and consistent traffic between Bergen and Kirkenes with 34 ports of call on northbound and 33 ports of call on southbound sailings.
+The Ministry of Transport and Communications in Norway has set minimum capacity requirements of 320 passengers, 120 berths, and 150 Euro-pallets for cargo.
+Historically, the route was operated jointly by several shipping companies.
+In 2006, the last two remaining Hurtigruten companies OVDS and TFDS merged to form the company Hurtigruten AS, named after the route.
+After the Norwegian transport ministry split the contract, Havila Kystruten AS has operated on the route alongside Hurtigruten AS since 2021.
+For daily northbound and southbound departures in all Hurtigruten ports, eleven ships are needed; seven of these are currently operated by Hurtigruten AS, four by Havila Kystruten.

-As of April 2022, one of the ships of Havila Kystruten, MS Havila Capella, was taken out of service; because of sanctions as a result of the 2022 Invasion of Ukraine, the ship no longer had insurance; "the 4 ships of" the company were at that time financed by a Russian company.
+As of April 2022, one of the ships of Havila Kystruten, MS Havila Capella, was taken out of service; because of sanctions imposed as a result of the 2022 Russian invasion of Ukraine, the ship no longer had insurance cover, as the company's four ships were at that time financed by a Russian company.
+The issue was resolved in June 2022 with a change of the ship's ownership.

-As of March 2023, Havila Kystruten has 2 out of 4 ships in operation, Havila Capella and Havila Castor.
-Havila Polaris and Havila Pollux is expected to be delivered before summer 2023.